Florent1711/holbertonschool-web_front_end/CSS_advanced/README.md

     • Set the font weight to font-weight-bold
     • Use the section-title-margin to set the margin
     • Use the section-title-color to set the text color

+styles/13-style.css - Based on styles/12-style.css:
+    • Ensure that the declaration targeting anchor elements only targets those containing a hyperlink
+    • Directly after this declaration, target the visited state for the link -Italicize the text
+    • Directly after the visited state, target the hover state for the link -Decorate the links with an underline when hovering
+    • Directly after the hover state, target the active state for the link -Set the color of the background with the variable color-light-grey Does not need to pass w3c